top of page

 Bitcoin-backed loans are loans guaranteed by a collateral in bitcoin.

-Provided that the price of bitcoin significantly increases, they have the following advantages:
+Provided that the price of bitcoin significantly increases during their duration, they have the following advantages:

 There are however some disadvantages:

-there are risks: both in terms of moral hazard (an element of trust is needed) and economic risks (the lender may go bankrupt).
+3. there can be risks: both in terms of moral hazard (an element of trust is needed, though this is not true for all providers: see later) and economic risks (the lender may go bankrupt).

 Economic risks are very significant.
-In order to minimize them, it is imperative that the lender offers the guarantee of no-rehypotecation and that the borrower chooses it (even if it implies an higher interest rate).
+In order to minimize them, it is imperative that the lender offers the guarantee of no rehypothecation and that the borrower chooses it (even if it implies an higher interest rate).
+Ideally, the lender (or lending platform) offers the proof of reserves independently verifiable on the blockchain.

 The lender should offer independent proof that the security protocol is of the highest level and evolving with the threats.